artm/biofame-display/Readme.md

 [-] matching order
     - doesn't matter: the whole database is matched in under a second

-[ ] progress report when loading database...
+[ ] !!! check if new templates are freed after compression !!!

-    [ ] blink at start up - while reading the directory [ ] if can't make template for DB image - rename it to xxx.jpg.broken [ ] check if other image types are present
+[ ] if can't make template for DB image - rename it to xxx.jpg.broken [ ] more filetypes: .gif, .png

 [ ] crop database images (when?)